dhruvparmar2310/ReactJS/WebPack/CSP/README.md

 `font-src`: If you want to only load those fonts which your web application uses and block other font sites, then `font-src` is useful feature.

 `img-src`: If you want to use the image of Website-1, than you need to specify that website in your `value` in `meta` tags content.
 If once you have written in meta-tag, and if you try to use image from other website, than that website will be blocked.

+`prefetch-src`: It specifies which source is valid for prefetch or pre-render.